code-with-dilip/explore-kotlin/README.md

 ## Functions

+### Top Level Functions
+- These functions belong to a source file but not part of a class
+  - In java world there is no such thing like this available.
+  - You may notice in projects which might have a class with a bunch of static methods in it
+    - These are commonly called as Utility classes
+  - But in Kotlin, you dont need to do that.
+You dont need a redundant class to hold static functions

+### Top Level Properties

+- This is equivalent creating properties that does not belong to any class
+- When you would like to have a variable that needs to be available throughout the project then you can define and use them
+-

 ### Functions in Kotlin

 - A function is something in kotlin which can do a unit of work.